upvalue/love-repl/README.md

     repl.initialize()

-Should be called during love.load() to initialize the module, but after specifying any settings (such as max lines).
+Should be called during love.load() to initialize the module, but after specifying any settings (such as max lines), and after setting Love's graphical mode.

     repl.toggle()

 Toggle the REPL.

     repl.toggled() : boolean

 Returns true if the REPL has been toggled.